Satirical bronze sculptures by young blacksmiths, early 20th century

 They are crafted with the utmost care, without signatures or inscriptions, and date from the early 20th century.

-Many styles distinguish antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally, the English Victorian style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture from the 19th century is associated with the beloved Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these items.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how the Baroque style has greatly influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly defined chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced many new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that fits your interior.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details